 Cistern Spring

-Norris Geyser Basin stands out because of its extreme geothermal activity.
-It's a place where the earth is alive: constantly hissing, bubbling, and erupting.
+Norris Geyser Basin stands out because of its extreme geothermal activity, even by Yellowstone standards.
+It is a place where the earth is alive and always active: constantly hissing, bubbling, and erupting.

-• Hottest Temperatures in Yellowstone: The highest surface temperature ever recorded in Yellowstone was found in Norris at 280°F (138°C).
-Underground, it's even hotter, with temperatures of 464°F (240°C) at 1,086 feet deep.
+• Hottest Temperatures in Yellowstone: The highest surface temperature ever recorded in Yellowstone was 280°F (138°C) at Norris.
+It is even hotter underground, with temperatures of 464°F (240°C) at 1,086 feet deep;

 • Oldest Geothermal Features: Geothermal activity at Norris has been ongoing for more than 115,000 years, predating the last Ice Age.
-Scientists believe it may be as old as 150,000 years.
+Some scientists believe the basin may have been active for 150,000 years.

 • Most Acidic Waters: Norris is home to the world's largest acidic geyser, Echinus Geyser.
 It has a pH of 3-4, similar to vinegar!